The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 How Much Are Membership Rewards Points Worth?

-With the Amex Gold, you’ll earn Membership Rewards points—an American Express-specific currency that you can redeem in various ways.
+With the Amex Gold, you’ll earn Membership Rewards points that you can redeem in a number of ways.

-The two main ways to redeem your rewards are for travel components booked through the Amex Travel portal and for flights and hotel rooms booked by transferring points to one of Amex’s travel partners.
+The two main ways to redeem your rewards are for travel components booked through Amex Travel and for flights and hotel rooms booked by transferring points to one of Amex’s travel partners.

-Membership Rewards points redeemed through the Amex Travel portal hold specific values calculated based on what travel component you’d like to book.
+Membership Rewards points redeemed through Amex Travel hold specific values calculated based on the travel component you’d like to book.

 Flights 1 cent